 On a happier note, I received an Advance Reading Copy of Women, Work, and Autoimmune Disease: Keep Working, Girlfriend! by Rosalind Joffe and Joan Friedlander.
 Good stuff!
 I’ll be reviewing it at Amazon and on Fibrant Living soon.

-Speaking of which, I did post over at FL again today.
+Speaking of which, I wrote a post over at Fibrant ivingL again today.
 Twice in two days, whoa!
 Maybe I’ll get around to, I don’t know, recording a podcast or something crazy like that soon.

 I’m reading To The Power of Three by Laura Lippman right now.
 I read book two of her Tess Monaghan series, Charm City, first.
 It was okay, and I will probably read more of those (they are sitting on my shelf of library books).
 I didn’t fall head-over-hells in love with it, though, like some series.